UiL-OTS-labs/jspsych-uil-template-docs/README.md

 # Background and Rationale
 This is a first start to provide a broader scope to using some in-house developed templates for (time critical reaction time) paradigms and tools needed to make your own experiment.
-The current goals are:
+The current goals with this repository are:

 - Keep documentation on a selection of code bases in _one place_.
 - Separate _generic_ documentation from _specific_ documentation.